Abigail Spanberger

+Spanberger was born in New Jersey and moved frequently during her childhood before her family settled in Virginia.
+She earned degrees from the University of Virginia and Purdue University.
+From 2006 to 2014, she was an officer in the Central Intelligence Agency.
+She was elected to the U.S. House of Representatives in 2018, unseating incumbent Republican Dave Brat.
+She was reelected in 2020 and 2022 before leaving Congress to run for governor.

-Spanberger was elected governor of Virginia in 2025, defeating Republican nominee Winsome Earle-Sears, becoming Virginia's Governor-elect and the first female governor in the state.
+Spanberger was elected governor of Virginia in 2025, defeating the Republican nominee, Lieutenant Governor Winsome Earle-Sears.
+She is Virginia's first female governor.
+In her first months as governor, Spanberger signed an assault weapons ban, increased the state's minimum wage, vetoed a recreational cannabis retail market and collective bargaining legislation, and supported the 2026 Virginia redistricting referendum.

 Early life and education

-Spanberger was born Abigail Anne Davis in Red Bank, New Jersey, on August 7, 1979, to her father, Martin Davis, a police officer, and her mother, Eileen Davis, a nurse.
+Spanberger was born Abigail Anne Davis in Red Bank, New Jersey, on August 7, 1979, her father, Martin Davis, a police officer, and her mother, Eileen Davis, a nurse.
 She knew from a young age that she wanted to be a spy, writing her diary in code.

 Her family moved often when she was young, living in Maine, the New York City area, and Philadelphia, before settling in Short Pump, Virginia, when she was 13.
 Her father had moved from policing to federal law enforcement for the United States Postal Inspection Service.
-She graduated from John Randolph Tucker High School and was later a page for U.S. Senator Chuck Robb.
+She graduated from John Randolph Tucker High School and was later a page for U.S. senator Chuck Robb.

 Spanberger earned a Bachelor of Arts from the University of Virginia in 2001 and a Master of Business Administration from a joint program between the GISMA Business School in Germany and Purdue University's Krannert School of Management.
-According to The Washington Post, by the time she had completed her undergraduate degree at the University of Virginia, Spanberger was conversationally fluent in English, Spanish, and "five or six more" languages.
+She initially enrolled at the College of William and Mary before transferring to the University of Virginia.
+According to her sister Meredith Schatz, by the time she had completed her undergraduate degree at the University of Virginia, Spanberger was conversationally fluent in Spanish and "five or six more" languages.